 The River Avon has a very special place in the history of Chalkstream fly fishing.
 Oliver Kite, who lived at Netheravon, devised the ‘Kites Imperial’ to represent the LDO upwinged fly.
 Another notable inhabitant of Nethervaon was Frank Sawyer who was the river keeper of the Services Dry Fly Association.
 He devised the simple but very effective ‘Pheasant Tail Nymph’ which is probably the most successful and most copied trout fly in the world.

-Two headwater streams feed the Hampshire Avon both rising in the Vale of Pewsey.
-The East Avon comes from chalk whereas the West Avon rises in greensand and it is because of this that the River Avon is not considered to be a chalkstream in the strictest sense of the word.
-Below the confluence of the two rivers, and just above Upavon, the River Avon runs through chalk down the valley to Salisbury and beyond.
+Below the confluence of the East and West Avon, and just above Upavon, the River Avon runs through chalk down the valley to Salisbury and beyond.
 Downstream of Salisbury the river is mainly a coarse fishery and crosses into the county off Hampshire south of Downton.
-From below Fordingbridge there are a couple of Salmon fisheries before the river reaches the sea at Christchurch.
+From below Fordingbridge there are a number of Salmon fisheries before the river reaches the sea at Christchurch.